 The spine and me

 I’ve gone extra innings with the spine, taking it apart as a medical student and then putting it back together over a long career as a surgeon.
 And I have to say, the more time I’ve spent with the spine, the more amazing it is.
 In fact, it’s, well, … perfect.

 But the spine fails!

-So it comes as a great shock to learn that the our spines fail most of us.
+So it comes as a great shock to learn that our spines fail most of us.
 And this failure is stark: 80% of Americans seek medical care for back pain at some point in their lives.
 For many back pain becomes a chronic condition, often treated with opioids, opening the door to the catastrophe of drug addiction.
-Back pain is also immense financial problem, costing America $100 billion per year.
+Back pain is also an immense financial problem, costing America $100 billion per year.
 That’s right up there with cancer or heart disease.